10 Tips to Prevent Getting Sick or Shorten a Cold or Flu and an Immune Boosting Workout When You Are Sick

-This week’s Tuesday Training is a little different this time around.
-I’ve been around so many sick people battling colds and the flu lately that I feel it necessary to write this post.
+I’ve been around so many sick people battling colds and the flu lately.

-Since then, I’m proud to say, I kicked sickness in the booty!
+Since then, I kicked sickness in the booty!
 For 8 years and counting, I have not had one single cold or flu.
 That’s not to say that I don’t “start” to get sick.
 There are a couple times a year that I can feel my body start to get sick.
 Usually what that means for me is that I get extremely tired.
-I normally have an abundance of energy so whenever I feel really tired, that’s my cue that I need to start taking preventative measures so I don’t really get sick.
+I normally have an abundance of energy so whenever I feel really tired, that’s my cue that I need to start strengthening my body and giving myself more nourishment and attention so I don’t really get sick.
 And sometimes I might wake up to a tickle in my throat.
-That’s another telltale sign that I need to give my body the proper ammunition to heal itself before a full fledged cold comes to visit.
+That’s another telltale sign that I need to give my body the proper ammunition to strengthen and heal before a full fledged decides to take hold.

-I’ve come up with 10 tips that I believe prevented me from getting sick for all these years.
+I’ve come up with 10 tips that I believe strengthened my body and prevented me from getting sick for all these years.
 I can’t guarantee that you won’t ever get a cold or flu by following these.
-But, if you do get sick, it probably won’t be as severe and your body will be much better prepared to fight it off in no time flat.
+But, if you do get sick, it probably won’t be as severe and your body will be much stronger and better prepared to fight it off in no time flat.

 10 TIPS TO PREVENT SICKNESS: